scharaner/scharaner/README.md

- Physicist with a strong interest in engeneering and economics
+Physicist with a strong interest in engineering and economics

 <!--
 **scharaner/scharaner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.